MarczakIO/azure-enterprise-templates/data-factory/devops-build-n-deploy-stages/readme.md

         ```
         1. **Replace temp variables** with your env values
     9. Run and test
-    10. Add any extra stages you need repeating steps 5, 6, 7, 8, 9
+    10. Add any extra deployment stages you need by repeating steps 5, 6, 7, 8, 9